-To better realize the struggles of first-time managers and to help them overcome the difficulties of their new leadership role, CCL and Davidson College analyzed the challenges of 295 emerging leaders who came to CCL’s three-day Maximizing Your Leadership Potential (MLP) program.
+To better understand the challenges of first-time managers and to help them overcome the difficulties of their new leadership roles, we analyzed the challenges of 295 emerging leaders who came to our 3-day Maximizing Your Leadership Potential (MLP) program.

-Through these first-hand experiences, we identified 12 common challenges first-time managers face:
+Through these firsthand experiences, we identified the following 12 common challenges of new managers.

 First-time managers find it difficult to transition from being a colleague to a superior, all while maintaining positive personal relationships and gaining respect.
 New skills include influencing, managing, and coordinating employees who are not in their direct line of authority.